Manager at Holmen

 Holmen's Group-wide leadership programme, known as HGL, is a 15-day development programme for all managers who have attained a certain level of management experience.
 The programme provides both theories and tools for use in day-to-day work, but also looks at strengths and areas for development of the participants, making the programme a personal journey of development.

-The Holmen International Management Program (HIMP) is an international business skills programme that aims to develop the managers and specialists who deal with strategic issues and who are regarded as having good potential for further development.
-The programme comprises the topics of financial management, marketing, sales, diversity issues, EU issues, specific industry issues and certain leadership issues.
-The programme is held every two years, with around 20 participants from all parts of Holmen, and lasts 16 days.
+Holmen has previously had an International Management Program (HIMP), which is an international business skills programme that aims to develop the managers and specialists who deal with strategic issues and who are regarded as having good potential for further development.
+The programme will be reviewed and revised in 2017.

 Leadership is exercised not only by those with a management role including employee supervision; it is also commonly practised during processes of change and development by specialists without any direct employee supervision.
 For this target group, Holmen runs a programme entitled 'Leading without being a manager'.
 The programme lasts for 4 days and is taken up by around 15 people per year.